jssql1234/docs-sqlpay/docs/human-resource/print-letter.md

 ![5](/img/human-resource/print-letter/5.png)

-Special note: <br />
+Special note:

     For increment letter, make sure increment is set in **history** in order for the report to work

 ![6](/img/human-resource/print-letter/6.png)